On the Ehrhart Polynomial of Schubert Matroids: Introduction

 \section{Introduction}

 Let $S$ be a subset of $[n]:=\{1,2,\ldots,n\}$.
 The {\it Schubert matroid} ${\rm SM}_n(S)$ is the matroid with ground set $[n]$ and bases

 where $T\leq S$ means that: $|T|=|S|$ and the $i$-th smallest element of $T$ does not exceed that of $S$ for $1\leq i\leq |T|$.
-Schubert matroids are also called freedom matroids, generalized Catalan matroids, PI-matroids, and shifted matroids in the literature, see, for example, Ardila \cite{Ard-1}, Ardila, Fink and Rinc\'on \cite{Ard-2}, and Bonin and de Mier \cite{Bon2}.
-In particular, uniform matroids, minimal matroids and $(a,b)$-Catalan matroids are special kinds of Schubert matroids.
-It is also worth mentioning that Schubert matroids are specific families of lattice path matroids \cite{Bon,Bon2, Knauer}, or more generally transversal matroids \cite{Ard-1} and positroids \cite{Oh}.
+Schubert matroids were first studied by Crapo \cite{Crapo} under the name of nested matroids and rediscovered in various contexts.
+They have been called shifted matroids \cite{Ard-1}, freedom matroids \cite{Crapo2}, generalized Catalan matroids \cite{Bon2} and PI-matroids \cite{Billera} in the literature.
+In particular, uniform matroids, minimal matroids \cite{Fer2}, $(a,b)$-Catalan matroids \cite{Bon} and panhandle matroids \cite{panhandle} are subclasses of Schubert matroids.
+It is also worth mentioning that Schubert matroids are subfamilies of lattice path matroids \cite{Bon,Bon2, Knauer}, or more generally transversal matroids \cite{Ard-1} and positroids \cite{Oh}.

+It follows from Derksen and Fink \cite[Theorem 5.4]{Derksen} that essentially Schubert matroids form a basis of the indicator function space of all matroids.
+In a more elementary language, the Ehrhart polynomial of an arbitrary matroid polytope is an integer linear combination of Ehrhart polynomials of Schubert matroid polytopes.
+Moreover, Schubert matroid polytopes are the Minkowski summands of the Newton polytopes of key polynomials and Schubert polynomials, or more generally, Schubitopes, see Fink, M\'esz\'aros and St.$\,$Dizier \cite{Fin}.

 Suppose that $M=([n], \mathcal{B})$ is a matroid with ground set $[n]$ and base set $\mathcal{B}$.
 The {\it matroid polytope} $\P(M)$ associated to $M$ is the convex hull

 where $e_B=e_{b_1}+\cdots+e_{b_k}$ for $B=\{b_1,\ldots,b_k\}\subseteq[n]$ and $\{e_i\colon 1\leq i\leq n\}$ is the standard basis of $\mathbb{R}^n$.
 Given a polytope $\P$ and a positive integer $t$, the $t$-dilation $t\P$ of $\P$ is defined as $t\P=\{t\alpha|\alpha\in \P\}$.
 Let $i(\P,t)=|t\P\cap \mathbb{Z}^n|$ denote the number of lattice points in $t\P$.
 It is well known that for integral polytopes, $i(\P, t)$ is a polynomial in $t$, called the {\it Ehrhart polynomial} of $\P$.
 For simplicity, write $i(M, t)$ for $i(\P(M), t)$.